 These adjustments, taken together, had the effect of increasing the sales of our total company and the sales attributable to each operating segment and/or area of responsibility of each of our NEOs as calculated for purposes of our annual cash incentive plan and performance share unit program.
 As a result of these adjustments, the percentage increases in fiscal 2015 sales over fiscal 2014 sales for purposes of our incentive plans as shown in the "Actual (as adjusted)" column in the tables on pages 51 and 54 were greater than the increases in sales reflected in our publicly-reported operating results for fiscal 2015 as calculated in accordance with GAAP.
-The tables on pages 51 and 54 were show the net impact of these adjustments on the sales of our total company and on the sales attributable to the operating segment or area of responsibility for each of our NEOs as calculated for purposes of our annual cash incentive plan and our performance share unit program.
+The tables on pages 51 and 54 above show the net impact of these adjustments on the sales of our total company and on the sales attributable to the operating segment or area of responsibility for each of our NEOs as calculated for purposes of our annual cash incentive plan and our performance share unit program.

 ROI-Long-Term Performance Share Unit Program.
 For fiscal 2015, the primary difference between our reported ROI and ROI for purposes of our performance share unit program is that ROI for performance share unit program purposes excludes the impact of currency exchange rate fluctuations.
 Excluding currency exchange rate fluctuations had the effect of decreasing our ROI for fiscal 2015 for purposes of our performance share unit program as compared to our reported ROI.
-In addition, when calculating ROI for purposes of our performance share unit program is that the effect of increasing fiscal 2015 for purposes of our performance share unit program as compared to our reported ROI.
 In addition, when calculating ROI for purposes of our performance share unit program, we use the adjusted operating income results used for calculating our annual cash incentive payouts described above.
 Since these adjustments had the effect of increasing fiscal 2015 operating income for annual cash incentive plan purposes, these adjustments also positively impacted ROI for performance share unit program purposes and partially offset the negative impact of the currency exchange rate adjustment.
 The table on page 54 above shows the net impact of this adjustment on our ROI as calculated for purposes of our performance share unit program.